 You will have a solid list of keywords with data on each of them at this stage.
 Now you’ll want to build a marketing strategy using a framework to coordinate the knowledge you have.

-This can be achieved with basic document software or by using one of the keywords research tools you have chosen.
+This can be achieved with basic document software or by using one of the keyword research tools you have chosen.
 Classify your keywords according to factors such as popularity, competitiveness, SERP details, topic, and intention.
 You will further determine which ones to rely on in different campaigns and techniques if you can organize the keywords depending on each of those groups.

 4. Follow And Analyze The Results Regularly